nemo-cluster/yubikey/README.md

 ## KeepassXC and Yubikey

 You can use a Yubikey for a second secret using Challenge-Response.
+This works also with [Keepass2Android](https://play.google.com/store/apps/details?id=keepass2android.keepass2android).

 ### Configure Yubikey for Challenge-Response